Rychard/CodingStandards/csharp/formatting.md

 **Guidelines:**
 - Be consistent about the layout of all classes within each project.
 - Omit regions if their associated class elements are not needed.
-- The `Designer Generated Code` region created by Visual Studio’s Visual Designer should *never* be modified by hand.
+- The `Designer Generated Code` region created by Visual Studio's Visual Designer should *never* be modified by hand.
   - Many of these files are generated with T4 Text Templates, which should be modified instead.